Notes on the Geography of Nigeria: Oshogbo

 Close to the First Palace and on the bank of the river, this is Saka's representation of Osun.
 It's the third image on the spot and was added in 2008, a year before Wenger's death.
 Yes, that's a catfish emerging from Osun's feet.
 The explanation is that, as water, Osun is the mother of living things, fish included.

 Yikes!
 If the figure of Osun doesn't grab you, this will.
 Meet Obatala, another orisha.
 Yoruba religion makes room for 401 of them--which is to say an innumerable number.
 They are all fragments of Olodumare, the primeval deity.
 He had allowed his body to be divided into orishas representing different aspects of the cosmos.
 It's not so different from the religion of India, where innumerable gods turn out to be expressions of the One.
 Obatala, in any case, is the creator of human bodies.
 Wenger wrote that he was "the one who captured me.”
-He looks like he could do it, too, even if that's only because we've seen Alien and its ilk.
-Makes you wonder if Wenger did, too.
+He looks like he could do it, too, even if that's only because we've seen Alien.
+Makes me wonder if Wenger did, too.

 Here's Iya-Mapo, the orisha who protects the business of women.
 She is the inventor of pottery, for example, which is why small shrines to her are found in many if not most Yoruba pottery workshops.
 Here, in a representation made by Wenger and Adebisi Akanji in 2008, the goddess faces heaven.
 One pair of arms is here to receive fertility, another to dispense it.
 The third pair is in the fist-over-fist gesture of the Ogboni, a Yoruba secret society.
 Naturally, I can't tell you anything about it.